albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Some extensions are downright special and deserve special attention.

+####Paperclipped

+If you want to install the Paperclipped Asset Manager extension run

+	rake ray:assets

+Due to Ray's dumbness and some peculiar practices in the Paperclipped extension you **cannot** use Ray to install Paperclipped as you would other extensions.
+So you have to install it using this special method.

 ####Page Attachments

 If you want to install [Page Attachments][pa] then you would run